Antonio José de Sucre: Death

-Later, Juan Gregorio Sarria and Colonel Apolinar Morillo confessed that it was Obando who had convinced them to assassinate Sucre.
-Commander Juan Gregorio Sarria also confessed that Obando had paid him to kill Sucre, since there were anti-Bolívar politicians and officers in Bogotá that wanted to see both Bolívar and Sucre eliminated.
+Later, Sarria and Morillo confessed that it was Obando who had convinced them to assassinate Sucre.
+Sarria also confessed that Obando had paid him to kill Sucre, since there were anti-Bolívar politicians and officers in Bogotá that wanted to see both Bolívar and Sucre eliminated.
 The ringleader of the anti-Bolívar faction in Bogotá was Francisco de Paula Santander, who had previously given a military position to Obando and remained his associate.
 Santander has also been implicated (without direct proof) as a conspirator in the attempt to assassinate Bolívar on September 25, 1828.
 Following a quick military trial in which he was sentenced to death, Santander was granted leniency via the Council of Ministers, and despite having reservations Bolívar commuted Santander's sentence and exiled him instead until his return to New Granada in 1832.
-The three peons who were part of the Sucre assassination party were poisoned by Apolinar Morillo to prevent them from testifying about Sucre's murder.
-In the end, Colonel Apolinar Morillo was convicted and shot in the main square of Bogotá for the murder of Sucre on 30 November 1842, and José Erazo died in prison that same year.
-José Maria Obando was granted immunity due to the fact that he was too powerful in the Cauca Department.
+The three peons who were part of the Sucre assassination party were poisoned by Morillo to prevent them from testifying about Sucre's murder.
+In the end, Morillo was convicted and shot in the main square of Bogotá for the murder of Sucre on 30 November 1842, and Erazo died in prison that same year.
+Obando was granted immunity due to the fact that he was too powerful in the Cauca Department.